Ischemic stroke is the most common type of stroke occurring in 87% of patients.

 The blockage can occur when a blood clot or plaque fragment forms, usually in the heart or the large arteries leading to the brain and then moves through the arteries to the brain.
 A thrombotic stroke is a blood clot that forms inside an artery in the brain.
 The clot interrupts blood flow and causes a stroke.

-Dr. Jason Tarpley, Director, Stroke & Aneurysm Center treats patient with new stroke drug
+Dr. Jason Tarpley, Director, Stroke & Neurovascular Center treats patient with new stroke drug

 Some signs of stroke include:

 - Sudden numbness or weakness of the face, arm or leg, especially on one side of the body

 - Sudden confusion, trouble speaking or understanding

 - Sudden trouble seeing in one or both eyes